WilmerLab/wilmerlab.github.io/_pages/people.md

     2012 Named to the Forbes Top 30-Under-30 list in Energy Innovation<br>
     [Click here to see more awards](https://www.youtube.com/watch?v=ityRn2IA24A&t=3s)"
 current_members:
+  - image_path: /assets/img/people/MeiirbekProfilePic.jpg
+    alt: "Meiirbek Islamov"
+    title: "Meiirbek Islamov"
+    excerpt: "*Graduate Student*<br>
+    **Meiirbek is interested in thermal transport phenomena in MOFs.**
+    He received his B.S. and M.S degrees in Chemical Engineering from Nazarbayev University (Astana, Kazakhstan) in 2017 and Columbia University in the City of New York in 2018, respectively.
+At Columbia, he worked on the development of ion selective Membranes for Redox-flow battery.
+Previously, he spent a summer doing research at Stanford University, where he worked on Rayleigh-Taylor instability in polymer solutions.
+Also, he visited a TNO (Delft, Netherlands) to work on CO<sub>2</sub> capture."
+  - image_path: /assets/img/people/BeccaProfilePic.png
+    alt: "Becca Segel"
+    title: "Becca Segel"
+    excerpt: "*Graduate Student*<br>
+    **Becca Segel is interested in commercialization of flow battery technologies involving earth abundant materials.**
+    She received her B.S. in Chemical Engineering from Case Western Reserve University in 2020.
+Becca is co-advised by Chris Wilmer and James McKone."
+  - image_path: /assets/img/people/NickAhualli.png
+    alt: "Nick Ahualli"
+    title: "Nick Ahualli"
+    excerpt: "*Undergraduate Student*<br>
+    **Nick is interested in in using MOFs to develop electronic noses for disease detection.**
+    Nick is an undergraduate mechanical engineer major on the premed track.
+He is working on the electronic nose project in the WilmerLab, researching the interactions between biomarkers in breath with MOFs."
+alumni:
   - image_path: /assets/img/people/PaulProfilePic.jpg
     alt: "Paul Boone"
     title: "Paul Boone"